zksytmkn/zksytmkn/README.md

 ## ✨ Hi there ✨

 I'm a web developer with two years of experience.
-I've used the following languages and tools in practical settings,
+I've used the following languages and Tools in practical settings,
 including the development of sales support systems and e-commerce sites,
 as well as in personal development endeavors. 🏃